 Some posts support ministry right across the diocese.
 These include our Archdeacons; Chaplaincy Services; ministry formation, training and development; safeguarding; communications; the management of clergy housing and our finances.
 Such posts are fully-funded or part-funded from Parish Share.
-Other, often time-limited, posts are funded from grants.
-Examples of these include projects such as Rural Churches for All.
+Other, often time-limited, posts are fully or part funded from grants.
+Examples of these include projects such as Rural Churches for Everyone and Generous Giving.